Session Management Cheat Sheet

 Web applications should provide mechanisms that allow security aware users to actively close their session once they have finished using the web application.

 Web applications must provide a visible an easily accessible logout (logoff, exit, or close session) button that is available on the web application header or menu and reachable from every web application resource and page, so that the user can manually close the session at any time.
+As described above, the web application must invalidate the session at least on server side.

 NOTE: Unfortunately, not all web applications facilitate users to close their current session.
 Thus, client-side enhancements such as the PopUp LogOut Firefox add-on allow conscientious users to protect their sessions by helping to close them diligently.